-For the Lufthansa Group, Sustainable Aviation Fuels (SAF) are a decisive technological key to making the future of flying almost CO2-neutral.
-Compared to fossil fuels, SAF reduces CO2 emissions by up to 80 percent.
-The Lufthansa Group is working on various projects to make more SAF available.
-Alternative fuels produced from used cooking oil / fats from agricultural production are already available in small quantities.
+For the Lufthansa Group, Sustainable Aviation Fuel (SAF) is essential for the energy transition in aviation.
+Compared to fossil fuels, SAF today reduces CO2 emissions by up to 80 percent.
+The Lufthansa Group is working intensively on various projects to make more SAF available.
+Currently they are only available in extremely small quantities on the global market.
 With the "Compensaid" platform, the Lufthansa Innovation Hub has developed a forward-looking customer solution for the use of SAF.
 Passengers can replace conventional kerosene 1:1 with SAF, regardless of the choice of airline, and thus fly almost CO2-neutral.

-In recent years, the Lufthansa Group has been intensively involved in researching, testing and using sustainable alternative fuels and in 2011 pioneered the world's first long-term testing of biokerosene in regular flight operations.
+The Lufthansa Group has been intensively involved in researching, testing and using sustainable alternative fuel and in 2011 pioneered the world's first long-term testing of biokerosene in regular flight operations.
 The project was accompanied by detailed emission measurements and research into production processes and biomass availability.
-Lufthansa demonstrated at that time that sustainable alternative fuels can be used in flight operations without any problems and that no infrastructure adaptation is necessary.
+Lufthansa demonstrated at that time that sustainable alternative fuel can be used in flight operations without any problems and that no infrastructure adaptation is necessary.
+Later, the company performed fundamental research into how alternative and conventional kerosene mix and made selective use of novel synthesis methods.

 The Lufthansa Group is involved in various research institutions and industry associations and is in constant exchange about further developments in the field of Sustainable Aviation Fuel.
 Before the aircraft of the Group's airlines can use SAF, various basic requirements must be met.
 These include, above all, a guaranteed quality specification, sustainability in production and supply routes and, of course, economic efficiency.